MarkusIngerslev/nest-economic-backend/README.md

    - [x] Implement the endpoint for fetching the current logged ind user
    - [x] Implement the endpoint for fetching all users (admin only)
    - [x] Implement the endpoint for updating a single user role (admin only)
+   - [x] Implement the endpoint for updating the current logged in user
    - [x] Implement the endpoint for logging in
 1. [x] Implement the endpoints for the incomes
    - [x] Implement the endpoint for fetching all incomes (admin only)